emptynick/voyager-permissions/README.md

-# Spatie permission Voyager II
+# spatie/permission plugin for Voyager II

 This plugin for Voyager II implements spaties [laravel-permission](https://github.com/spatie/laravel-permission) to authorize actions and users.